 Post grants must state why The American Legion post will cease to perform the duties and activities in the community due to losses sustained.
 In addition, posts that served as community service centers during the disaster may also be eligible for a grant to offset their costs in providing food and other services to members of their community during these disasters.

-ALL applications must be mailed or faxed to the department headquarters for endorsement and processing.
-For any questions on NEF or TFA, contact the Department Adjutant at 919-832-7506 or email@example.com.
+ALL applications must be mailed or emailed to the department headquarters for endorsement and processing.
+For any questions on NEF, contact the Department Adjutant at 919-832-7506 or firstname.lastname@example.org.